 Verstappen secured pole at Suzuka, setting a new lap record.
 Hadjar heroically qualified seventh despite excruciating seatbelt pain, while Tsunoda's Red Bull debut was disappointing.

-Meanwhile, Max Verstappen stole the show with a stunning final Q3 lap, snatching pole position from the seemingly dominant McLarens of Lando Norris and Oscar Piastri.
-This victory marked Verstappen's 41st pole position and a new Suzuka lap record.
-His performance overshadowed even the heroic efforts of Hadjar.
+Meanwhile, Max Verstappen was putting on a clinic.
+He absolutely smashed it in Q3, grabbing pole position from the seemingly unbeatable McLaren duo of Lando Norris and Oscar Piastri.
+This was Verstappen’s 41st pole position, and he even set a new Suzuka lap record!
+It was a truly stunning performance, even overshadowing Hadjar's heroic efforts.

-Other notable performances included George Russell's fifth-place finish for Mercedes and Kimi Antonelli's impressive sixth place, a season-best.
-However, Yuki Tsunoda's Red Bull debut was disappointing, finishing 14th.
-Carlos Sainz faced a three-place grid penalty for impeding Lewis Hamilton.
+Other highlights included George Russell's solid fifth-place finish for Mercedes, and Kimi Antonelli grabbing a season-best sixth.
+But things didn't go so well for everyone.
+Yuki Tsunoda's Red Bull debut was, let's just say, disappointing, ending up in 14th.
+And Carlos Sainz picked up a three-place grid penalty for impeding Lewis Hamilton.
+Ouch.

 FAQ